 Description: Exempt from tax are electricity, steam, and refrigeration produced by a cogeneration facility owned and operated by certain cooperative corporations and distributed to tenants.
+Estimate: No data available

-35. Automotive Fuel Receipts Exceeding Two Dollars Per Gallon receipt exceeding two dollars per gallon.
+36. Automotive Fuel Receipts Exceeding Two Dollars Per Gallon receipt exceeding two dollars per gallon.